- Langside Campus

-Life drawing is an important additional element and this is offered by the College at a reduced cost.
+Life drawing is an important additional element and may be offered by the College at a reduced cost.

-Please click on the following links to see samples of student work:
+Please click on the following links to see samples of previous students' work:

 Employer and industry links

 We have well established links with professional Artist and Designers.
-You will also have the opportunity to participate in live industry projects.
+You can participate in live industry projects.